acropia/ansible-role-httpd/README.md

 acropia-role-httpd
 ==================
 Installs and configure Apache HTTP Server on a Linux system.
+It installs a rather basic setup for Apache HTTPD, and does some additional steps:

+- Disable a lot of base modules, to speed up Apache
+- Disable DAV, LUA, CGI
+- Configure mod_info and mod_status to only allow given IPs

 Requirements
 ------------